-The Department placed monitors in seven facilities in 2007 and continued monitoring 11 other facilities from 2006.
-Fifteen of these 18 facilities are licensed and certified to provide intermediate and/or skilled care services, while the other three are licensed and certified to provide for the developmentally disabled.
-The number of monitor visits per week varies, generally starting with three to four times per week and decreasing as the facility shows progress toward correction of identified problems.
+The Department placed monitors in 11 facilities in 2008 and continued monitoring two other facilities from 2007.
+All 13 of these facilities are licensed and certified to provide intermediate and/or skilled care services.
+The number of monitor visits per week varies, generally starting with three to four times per week and decreasing as the facility shows progress toward correction of the identified problems.

 The monitor program continues to expand and be an asset to the Department.
-The Department considers the monitors/receivers and their reports as critical components of its ongoing effort to stay in touch with the day to day activities occurring at these facilities.
-The reports are copied and shared, on request, with other agencies in determining ongoing compliance issues.
+The Department considers the monitors/receivers and their reports as critical components of its ongoing effort to stay in touch with the day-to-day activities occurring at these facilities.
+The reports are copied and shared, on request, with other agencies in determining ongoing compliance and potential criminal issues.

-Facilities utilize the monitor placement to recognize deficient practices and areas in need of more in-servicing, staffing and assistance in meeting the regulations, to benefit the residents.
+Facilities utilize the monitor placement to recognize deficient practices and areas in need of more in-servicing, staffing and assistance in meeting the regulations to benefit the residents.